donavon/use-instance/README.md

 });
 ```

 The solution that they are suggesting (below) is to use an instance variable, which is exactly what `useInstance` is doing.
-Had React implimented `useInstance` this "potential issue" would never have be be raised.
+Had React implimented `useInstance` this "potential issue" would never have been raised.

 ```js
 useEffect(() => {